Maxb0tbeep/DJS-v13-Template/README.md

 9. MOAR - If you would like to add more features to your bot (you will) these will help you.

     1. Adding more commands
-        -Duplicate one of your existing commands, I recommend hello.js because it is simple -Name it the name of your command
+        1. Duplicate one of your existing commands, I recommend hello.js because it is simple
+        2. Name it the name of your command
-        -on line 4 change the name to what you want -on line 5 change the desc to what you want in help command -finally, change the code inside the run function to whatever you want the command to do
+        3. on line 4 change the name to what you want
+        4. on line 5 change the desc to what you want in help command
+        5. finally, change the code inside the run function to whatever you want the command to do
     2. Adding more functions
-        -Duplicate ready.js and remove the indented code -on line 5, change "ready" to your event name and "(client)" to whatever you need from the event.
+        1. Duplicate ready.js and remove the indented code
+        2. on line 5, change "ready" to your event name and "(client)" to whatever you need from the event.
-        -add your code in the function
+        3. add your code in the function
     3. Help me i'm stuck
         1. stack overflow
         2. google